-Bakersfield is a city located in California.
-With a 2020 population of 389,007, it is the 9th largest city in California and the 51st largest city in the United States.
+Bakersfield is a city located in Kern County California.
+It is also the county seat of Kern County.
+With a 2020 population of 389,007, it is the 9th largest city in California and the 51st largest city in the United States .
 Bakersfield is currently growing at a rate of 0.63% annually and its population has increased by 11.95% since the most recent census, which recorded a population of 347,483 in 2010.
 Bakersfield reached it's highest population of 389,007 in 2021.
 Spanning over 151 miles, Bakersfield has a population density of 2,598 people per square mile.

 There are two interesting statistics about the population of Bakersfield.
 Multiple studies have found that it is one of the least educated metro areas in the country, having one of the lowest populations of adults with bachelor’s degrees when compared to other metropolitan areas.
 The city was ranked as one of the most obese metro areas in the US, with over 33% of inhabitants classified as obese, exceeding the national average of 26.5%.

 Bakersfield has seen steady growth throughout its history, with each 10-year census reflecting increase since 1990.
 The highest rate of growth was recorded between the 1880 and 1890 censuses – over 227% growth recorded during this time.
 While the population has not grown at such a rapid rate, double-digit percentage growths have been observed every ten years.
 The population in 2016 was already up over 8% from the census data taken in 2010.
 Based on the past growth of this city, the population is only expected to continue to grow and will soon hit the next milestone of 400,000 residents.